wollmannbruno/blog/content/pages/contact/index.md

 - Short-term services
   - Design reviews
   - Network assessments
+  - Troubleshooting
 - Part-time projects
-  - Where meetings are limited to 1 or 2 per week
-  - Where design sessions are limited to 1 or 2 per week
+  - Where meetings/sessions are limited to 1 or 2 per week
 - Full-time projects
-  - Where constant communication with a larger design team is required
+  - Where constant communication with a larger team is required
 - Permanent employment
   - I really like being self-employed
   - This option is unlikely, but I would entertain the conversation